 We are both actively involved in the running of Good Manors to the present date, and work across the three Nurseries; Manor lodge, Miller Drive and Stubbington Lodge.
 I have Business and Marketing qualifications and whilst working at Good Manors have achieved childcare qualifications.

 Good Manors Day Nurseries have three rooms that children are based in.
 Each room is run on a daily basis by a senior member of staff known as a Team Coordinator, and each team coordinator works closely with their team to support the children in our care.

 Within the baby room the staff work closely with parents to ensure that each child’s individual needs and routine is met throughout the day.
 A daily report book is completed each day explaining how much your child has eaten, change of nappies and what they have been doing.
 Strong bonds and attachments are built up between the children and their key worker in order for the babies to feel secure in their nursery environment.
 A variety of activities are planned to support and enhance each child’s development.

 In the tweenie room the children start to gain new skills, develop their already existing skills and start to form personal preferences within their play.
 At this age the children are encouraged to start making choices within the activities that they take part in throughout the day, this is in preparation for their transition to pre-school.
 Parents are given personal handovers from staff about their child’s day.
 The staff offer guidance and support on toilet training, which is a question that we often get asked.

-This is when the children start to build up and develop their knowledge on what they have already learnt.
-We provide a variety of activities and experiences for the children, to develop their enquiring active minds and to enable them to become independent and confident learners.
+This is when the children start to build up and develop their knowledge on what they have already learned.
+We provide a variety of activities and experiences for the children, to develop their enquiring, active minds and to enable them to become independent and confident learners.
 Parents are given personal handovers from staff about their child’s day.
 The staff not only support the children within the nursery environment but also in the wider environment outside of the nursery with visits and outings.
-Good manors had developed a school readiness programme to equip the children for their transition to school.
+We also work hard to ensure that children are ready and equipped for their transition to school.